Simone Manuel Is Shattering Assumptions of What a Swimmer Is Ahead of the 2021 Olympics

-In 2016, Simone Manuel became the first black woman to win an individual Olympic medal, gold at that, in the 100-meter freestyle.
+For a little background on Manuel's swimming career, back in 2016, Manuel became the first Black woman to win an individual Olympic medal, gold at that, in the 100-meter freestyle.
 She also helped Team USA clutch the gold medal in the 4x100-meter medley and silver in the 4x100-meter freestyle, and she took home the silver medal in the 50-meter freestyle at the Rio Olympic Games.

-Fast-forward to 2019: Simone won the 50-meter and 100-meter freestyle at the FINA World Championships, breaking her old American record in the 100 free, proving once again that her talent is not up for debate.
+Then in 2019, Manuel won the 50-meter and 100-meter freestyle at the FINA World Championships, breaking her old American record in the 100 free, proving once again that her talent is not up for debate.
 Her times speak for themselves, as they always have.
-Simone has proved the naysayers wrong, once again, as she ascends to the top of the history books.
+Manuel has proved the naysayers wrong, once again, as she ascends to the top of the history books.

-"It's definitely difficult at times because you are one of very few," Simone told POPSUGAR.
+"It's definitely difficult at times because you are one of very few," Manuel told POPSUGAR in a 2019 interview.
 "When I was younger, it was hard as well.
 But even now, I feel like it's hard to fit in culturally.
 I grew up differently; I think differently; I have different opinions on some things."
-Like other black and brown athletes, Simone has dealt with her fair share of negative messages from people that have nothing to do with her performance but everything to do with her race.
+Like other Black and brown athletes, Manuel has dealt with her fair share of negative messages from people that have nothing to do with her performance but everything to do with her race.
 "I think just with the age, especially of social media, it's really easy for people to say things about me that aren't really nice," she said.
 "Not because of my ability, but because of the color of my skin."

 "If I consistently focus on the expectations of other people, which sometimes are very low, then I wouldn't be as successful."